multiprocessio/datastation/README.md

 ![A screenshot of app.datastation.multiprocess.io](./screenshot.png)

+DataStation can run as a web application in server mode or as a desktop application in desktop mode.
+Desktop mode makes it easy for you to get started scripting your data.
+Server mode makes it possible to share reports and schedule exports.

 ## Features

-In server-mode:
+In server mode:

-* Create and share dashboards with coworkers
+* Create and share dashboards with coworkers behind auth
 * Schedule recurring exports of dashboards

-In desktop-mode and server-mode:
+In desktop mode and server mode:

 * Build reports with graphs, charts and tables
 * Import all of your data without ETL processes, just basic API access